robbriers/uklakes/.github/CONTRIBUTING.md

 ## Bigger changes

-If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed.
+If you want to make a bigger change, it's a good idea to first file an issue and make sure that it’s needed.
 If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex) (this will also help you write a unit test, if needed).
-See our guide on [how to create a great issue](https://code-review.tidyverse.org/issues/) for more advice.
+See the guide on [how to create a great issue](https://code-review.tidyverse.org/issues/) for more advice.

 ### Pull request process

 *   Fork the package and clone onto your computer.
-If you haven't done this before, we recommend using `usethis::create_from_github("robbriers/uklakes", fork = TRUE)`.
+If you haven't done this before, it is recommended that you use `usethis::create_from_github("robbriers/uklakes", fork = TRUE)`.

 *   Install all development dependencies with `devtools::install_dev_deps()`, and then make sure the package passes R CMD check by running `devtools::check()`.
     If R CMD check doesn't pass cleanly, it's a good idea to ask for help before continuing.
 *   Create a Git branch for your pull request (PR).
-We recommend using `usethis::pr_init("brief-description-of-change")`.
+It is recommended that you use `usethis::pr_init("brief-description-of-change")`.

 *   Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, and following the prompts in your browser.
     The title of your PR should briefly describe the change.